Laurel and Hardy: Around the world

-Biopic
+Screen biography

-A biographical film titled Stan & Ollie directed by Jon S. Baird and starring Steve Coogan as Stan and John C. Reilly as Oliver was released in 2018 and chronicled the duo's 1953 tour of Great Britain and Ireland.
+A biographical film titled Stan & Ollie directed by Jon S. Baird and starring Steve Coogan as Stan and John C. Reilly as Oliver was released in 2018 and chronicled the team's 1953 tour of Great Britain and Ireland.
 The film received positive reviews from critics, garnering a 94% "Fresh" rating on Rotten Tomatoes.
 For their performances, Reilly was nominated for a Golden Globe and Coogan was nominated for a BAFTA.